cleverhans-lab/cleverhans/README.md

 ## Authors

-This library is managed and maintained by Ian Goodfellow (OpenAI), Nicolas Papernot (Pennsylvania State University), and Ryan Sheatsley (Pennsylvania State University).
+This library is managed and maintained by Ian Goodfellow (Google Brain), Nicolas Papernot (Pennsylvania State University), and Ryan Sheatsley (Pennsylvania State University).